TechExeter/conference-2019/_speakers/janet-bastiman.md

 {% include speakers-takeaways.html %}

 <h3>Bio</h3>
-Janet heads up the Artificial Intelligence division at StoryStream and an an AI Venture Partner at investment firm MMC ventures.
+Janet heads up the Artificial Intelligence division at StoryStream and is an AI Venture Partner at investment firm MMC ventures.
 As an experienced C-level professional, she helps start-up companies build their AI strategy to saleable products.
 Janet regularly speaks and writes on technical subjects.